shonicth/FFXIV-PopTracker/README.md

 -Make a proper readme and make a proper release

--Replace all the placeholder images for the items/settings, as well as properly order the baits in a human readable order
+-Replace all the placeholder images for the items/settings

 -Clean up mapping, maybe merge FATE locations

+-Create overworlds based on sections(ie La Noscea, Thanalan, The First, etc)

 -Playtest constantly and make sure everything is working